Mobile Bartending – Make some extra money tonight!Posted on: February 12, 2017, by : plhurtt

 Mobile Bartending Guide – why mobile?

 If you’re a bartender, want to be a bartender, or have ever thought about it, you may want to consider augmenting your income as a Mobile Bartender using the ideas set forth in this quick Mobile Bartending Guide.
 As a Mobile Bartender, you will become responsible for marketing your own wares, booking your own events, running your own bar, and making your own money.
 Self-made, Self-Paid…not a bad way to go.
 Read the below Mobile Bartending Guide for some insights into what is required.
-For additional reading on becoming a Bartender, be sure to check out $0 to $60K in 90 Days – Bartender available in Kindle format at Amazon.
+For additional reading on becoming a Bartender, be sure to check out The Bartender available at Amazon and Smashwords.